“A different language is a different vision of life”

 Mersey Park School- Spanish Curriculum

-We had a fabulous day on Thursday 17th January.
+We had a fabulous day in January.
 We carried out a range of Spanish activities throughout the day.
 The children created artwork based on the Spanish artist Juan Gris and also carried out some Flamenco dancing.
 The children especially enjoyed cooking and tasting Spanish food.
 The croquetas and Tortillas were scrumptious!

 Enjoy this video of the children singing about the Days of the Month: